kasparsd/widget-context-wporg/readme.txt.md

 ## Changelog

-### 1.3.0 (January 5, 2020)
+### 1.3.0 (April 23, 2020)

-- Prefix URL fragments with an exclamation mark `!` in the "Target by URL" selector to exclude specific pages that would otherwise be captured by more general URL fragments.
-For example, add `!about/family` in addition to `about/*` to exclude the `family` child page from the selection.
+- Introduce the long-awaited "Exclude Target by URL" feature to exclude certain URLs from showing when they are matched by any of the other visbility contexts.
+- Introduce [premium support](https://widgetcontext.com/pro) to help maintain the plugin.
+Subscribe now to get the PRO version of the Widget Context for free when it's launched!

 ### 1.2.0 (August 20, 2019)